JohnCoene/javascript-for-r/_book/4-12-shiny-complete.md

 What is now left to do is to program the classification.
 As a reminder, when the "classify" button is clicked, the classification must happen JavaScript-side using ml5.js; this implies that data must travel from R to JavaScript.

-This will be carried in a similar fashion as in the previous chapter on alerts; the R server needs to send a message to the front-end so it can trigger the classification using JavaScript.
+This will be carried in a similar fashion as in the previous chapter on alerts; the R server needs to send a message to the front end so it can trigger the classification using JavaScript.

 ```r
 observeEvent(input$classify, {